-Henderson Heat Pump Repair: Why Your Anthem Unit Freezes Up
+Why Your Anthem Unit Freezes Up & Henderson Heat Pump Repair is Required

-Ice formation in 110°F weather seems impossible.
-But freezing has nothing to do with outdoor temperature.
-It has everything to do with pressure, refrigerant behavior, and airflow inside the system.
+Ice formation in 110°F weather seems impossible for many reasons.
+But, this freezing has nothing to do with outdoor temperature.
+Instead, it has everything to do with pressure, refrigerant behavior, and airflow inside the system.
+That’s why heat pump repair can be necessary.

 Why Heat Pumps Freeze Even When Henderson is Very Hot